Pfleiderer-Adrian/REDCap-dockerized/README.md

 REDCap is a secure web application for building and managing online surveys and databases.
 While REDCap can be used to collect virtually any type of data in any environment, it is specifically geared to support online and offline data capture for research studies and operations.

 ## Already implemented Features
-- complete Webservice initialistation
+- complete Webservice installation
-- complete Database initialisation
+- complete Database installation
 - permission handling
 - initial REDCap configuration
 - SSL out of the box